StarsTesla/RePaint-NeRF/README.md

 editing tasks.
 See our [Websites](https://repaintnerf.github.io) for a better view into our edited results.

+**Note Just a pre-document, wating for full testing, sorry..., feel free to use it.**

-## Getting Starte
+## Getting Started
-1. clone this repo
+1. Clone this repo
 ```
 git clone https://github.com/StarsTesla/RePaint-NeRF
 cd RePaint-NeRF